the-neutron-foundation/neutron-language/docs/source/introduction.rst

 ``NumpyArray``
 **************
 This type is the same as the Numpy ``array()`` class.
-This is built in and ever object in the array is separated by commas. all of that is around a pair of square brackets.
+This is built in and ever object in the array is separated by commas. all of that is around a pair of brackets.

 .. code-block:: java

-  [1, 2, 3, 4, 5];  // Evaluates to Numpy Array
+  (1, 2, 3, 4, 5);  // Evaluates to Numpy Array

 ``ListType``
 ************